occupational therapists for children

-Occupational Therapists, or OT’s as they are often known as, support people to engage in occupations.
-For Occupational Therapists, occupations refer to activities people want to do, need to do, or are expected to do in their everyday life.
+Occupational Therapists, or OT’s as they are often known as, support people to participate in activities that they want to do, need to do, or are expected to do in their everyday life, in other words ‘occupations’.
+This can include self-care activities, education, leisure and social activities.

-Our Occupational Therapists (OT’s) operate within the Ballarat & Melton regions.
-They have a focus on helping people and their families with any difficulty that affects their daily living.
-They look at the person, what they want to do, their environment and how they want to participate.
+Our Occupational Therapists operate throughout the Ballarat & Melton regions and have a focus on helping people and their families with any difficulty that affects their daily living.
+They work with the person to assess what they want to do, their environment and how they want to participate.

 occupational therapists can assist with: